kbabiy/BddStyle.UnitTesting/Readme.md

 ﻿
 # BddStyle.NUnit

-Provides set of base classes to structure NUnit-based Unit Tests in the form of BDD tests (Given-When-Then, GWT).
+Provides set of base classes to structure NUnit-based Unit Tests in the form of BDD tests (Given-When-Then, GWT)

-This projects gives an approach to solving a few common tasks wi th UT structuring:
+This projects gives an approach to solving a few common tasks with UT structuring:

-- Common convention to structure UTs
+- Common structure convention
 - Dealing with overwhelming tests scope
 - Descriptive naming
-- Potential error easy and fast localization
+- Errors easy and fast localization
 - Reusing common setup
 - Following UT best practices, such as one assertion per test